Video transcripts, captions and audio descriptions

-For an example of transcripts, captions and audio descriptions developed by AccessibilityOz please see the Victorian Transport Accident Commission’s Pictures of You website.
+For an example of transcripts, captions and audio descriptions developed by AccessibilityOz, please see the 16 developer videos we created in conjunction with California Community Colleges Tech Center.

 Transcripts provide speech content and other important contextual information.
 They are created manually from the original video files provided.
 Transcripts do not just include the speech in the video, but also relevant visual information, such as text on the screen, diagrammatic information and important camera shots.